xtmalliance/argon-server/deployment_support/README.md

 **Q: Where do I point my tools for Remote ID / Strategic Deconfliction APIs ?**
 A: Check the [API Specification](http://redocly.github.io/redoc/?url=https://raw.githubusercontent.com/openskies-sh/flight-blender/master/api/flight-blender-1.0.0-resolved.yaml) to see the appropriate endpoints and / or download the [Postman Collection](../api/flight_blender_api.postman_collection.json) to see the endpoints.

+**Q: Is there guide on how to configure Flight Passport can be configured to be used with Blender + Spotlight?**
+A: Yes there is a small [OAUTH Infrastructure](oauth_infrastructure.md) document.